Matrix Decomposition and Applications: Properties of Hessenberg Decomposition

-\item If $\bR$ is singular and $k$ is the smallest index so that $r_{kk}=0$, then $k$ is also the smallest index that $h_{k,k-1}=0$. \end{theorem} \begin{proof}[of Theorem~\ref{theorem:implicit-q-hessenberg-v2}] We prove by forward implication and converse implication separately as follows: \paragraph{Forward implication} Suppose $\bH$ is unreduced, write out the following matrix
+If $\bR$ is singular and $k$ is the smallest index such that $r_{kk}=0$, then $k$ is also the smallest index satisfying $h_{k,k-1}=0$. \end{theorem} \begin{proof}[of Theorem~\ref{theorem:implicit-q-hessenberg-v2}] Assume $\bH$ is an unreduced upper Hessenberg matrix.
+Write out the following matrix